microsoft/promptflow/docs/cloud/azureai/quick-start.md

 Assuming you have learned how to create and run a flow following [Quick start](../../how-to-guides/quick-start.md).
 This guide will walk you through the main process of how to submit a promptflow run to [Azure AI](https://learn.microsoft.com/en-us/azure/machine-learning/prompt-flow/overview-what-is-prompt-flow?view=azureml-api-2).

 Benefits of use Azure AI comparison to just run locally:
 - **Designed for team collaboration**: Portal UI is a better fix for sharing & presentation your flow and runs.
-And workspace can better orgnize team shared resources like connections.
+And workspace can better organize team shared resources like connections.
 - **Enterprise Readiness Solutions**: prompt flow leverages Azure AI's robust enterprise readiness solutions, providing a secure, scalable, and reliable foundation for the development, experimentation, and deployment of flows.

 ## Prerequisites